Samsung Electronics: Apple lawsuit

 On 15 April 2011, Apple sued Samsung in the United States District Court for the Northern District of California, alleging that several of Samsung's Android phones and tablets, including the Nexus S, Epic 4G, Galaxy S 4G, and Galaxy Tab, infringed on Apple's intellectual property: its patents, trademarks, user interface and style.
 Apple's complaint included specific federal claims for patent infringement, false designation of origin, unfair competition, and trademark infringement, as well as state-level claims for unfair competition, common law trademark infringement, and unjust enrichment.

 On 24 August 2012, the jury returned a verdict largely favorable to Apple.
 It found that Samsung had willfully infringed on Apple's design and utility patents, and had also diluted Apple's trade dresses related to the iPhone.
 The jury awarded Apple $1.049 billion in damages and Samsung zero damages in its countersuit.
-The jury found that Samsung infringed Apple's patents on iPhone's "Bounce-Back Effect" (US Patent No.7,469,381), "On-screen Navigation" (US Patent No.7,844,915), and "Tap To Zoom" (US Patent No.7,864,163), and design patents that cover iPhone's features such as the "home button, rounded corners and tapered edges" (US D593087) and "On-Screen Icons" (US D604305).
+The jury found that Samsung infringed Apple's patents on iPhone's "Bounce-Back Effect" (US Patent No.7,469,381), "On-screen Navigation" (US Patent No.7,844,915), and "Tap To Zoom" (US Patent No.7,864,163), and design patents that cover iPhone's features such as the "home button, rounded corners and tapered edges" (US$593087) and "On-Screen Icons" (US$604305).

 Product safety

 Despite their phones' popularity, numerous explosions of them have been reported.
 A Swiss teenager was left with second and third degree burns on her thigh due to her Galaxy S3's explosion, followed by two more Galaxy S3 explosions in Switzerland and Ireland.
 A South Korean student's Galaxy S2 battery exploded in 2012.

 Samsung's Galaxy S4 also led to several accidents.
 A house in Hong Kong was allegedly set on fire by an S4 in July 2013, followed by minor S4 burn incidents in Pakistan and Russia.
 A minor fire was also reported in Newbury, United Kingdom in October 2013.

 Some users of the phone have also reported swelling batteries and overheating; Samsung has offered affected customers new batteries, free of charge.
 In December 2013, a Canadian uploaded a YouTube video describing his S4 combusting.
 Samsung then asked the uploader to sign a legal document requiring him to remove the video, remain silent about the agreement, and surrender any future claims against the company to receive a replacement.
 No further response from Samsung was received afterwards.
-Samsung Galaxy Z Fold 4 Review and the UAE.
+There were a few more reported Galaxy S4 explosions in India and the UAE.